timescale/docs/timescale-cloud/index.md

 # Timescale Cloud
-Managed services for TimescaleDB (MST) provides managed TimescaleDB services hosted in more than 75 regions using AWS, Azure, or GCP.
+Timescale Cloud provides managed TimescaleDB services hosted in more than 75 regions using AWS, Azure, or GCP.
 You can use MST to create database instances, or services, in the cloud and automate most of your most common operational tasks.
 This allows you to spend more time focusing on